Policy as code

 Cooldown periodwithin_past_daysThe minimum age, in days, a package must reach before it appears in the index.
 Packages published more recently than this value are hidden from the index.

-Apply to packages already in useinclude_local_packagesChecked by default.
-When unchecked, packages already in Cloudsmith will not be quarantined by the cooldown policy or hidden from the repository index.
+When unchecked or set to false, packages already in Cloudsmith will not be quarantined by the cooldown policy or hidden from the repository index.

-To create and manage a cooldown policy, you must have access to Policy Manager in your workspace.
+To create and manage a cooldown policy, you must have access to policy as code in your workspace.

 Important